bviengineer/frontend-nanodegree-feedreader/README.md

 * The menu element is hidden by default and toggles between open and close when clicked
 * The initial feeds loaded are unique and are not duplicates, using asynchornous testing methods

+## Access to Project
+* Clone the repository and open the index.html file in your browser
+* Alternatively, download the project as a zip file, unzip the folder and open the index.html file in your browser

 ## Takeaway
-I have added to my skillset, the foundation of writing tests using Jasmine and the Red, Green, Refactor (TDD) methodology.
-Testing provides the benefit of understanding whehter new code will break or improve existing feature(s).
+Writing test using the Red, Green, Refactor (TDD) methodology, provides the benefit of understanding whehter new code will break or will not have any affect on [a] feature(s).

-## Access to Project
-* Clone the repository and open the index.html file in your browser.

 ## Credits
 The following sources proved helpful during the development of this project: